sluggot/sluggot/README.md

 !!
 BEFORE YOU INTERACT :
-1 I participate in The Void Cult/Worshipping of Noli, I am a *firm* believer of Noli, and have been for many years(2021); I do not bring him up in any way.
-2 I am EXTREMELY, unhealthily obsessed with Builderman; I often bring him up in my statuses, and my friends indulge in this.
+1 I am EXTREMELY, unhealthily obsessed with Builderman; I often bring him up in my statuses, and my friends indulge in this.
 If this makes you uncomfortable, tell me and I wont bring him up

 ——✩
 https://sluggot.straw.page/builder ++ https://rentry.co/miki-x09